 Tenants’ rights and responsibilities under an Assured Shorthold Tenancy

 Most private landlords require a deposit to be paid by tenants before moving into a property to ensure that, upon vacating, it will be returned in the same condition as it was in at the start of the tenancy (taking into account general wear and tear).
-The deposit is usually equivalent to six weeks’ rent.
+The deposit has been set from June 19 as below

 The landlord or letting agent must place your deposit in one of the Government approved Tenancy Deposit Schemes within 30 days of it being paid.
 These schemes ensure that the deposit is protected and fairly returned to you at the end of your tenancy.